 Most printers can print as close as 0.5 inch from the top and bottom edges of the page and up to 0.25 inch from the left and right edges of the paper.
 Many can get even closer to the edges.
 Few printers allow printing all the way to the edge of the paper.

 example, the old HP500C printer needed minimum margins (to cover the no-print

 top of 0.2 inch (Great!), left and right of 0.25 inch (Acceptable!) but for the bottom

 I got a very unhappy surprise when I first printed with that printer!

 You will need to set the top/bottom margin large enough to include the text of the header/footer plus the no print area.
-The larger the font, the bigger the margin must be for the header or footer to fit.
+The larger the font, the bigger the margin must be for text to fit in a header or footer.
 Word attempts to print the whole header/footer anyway.
-If you are not careful, your header or footer can wind up on top of the document's text!
+If you are not careful, your header or footer can wind up overlapping the document's text!

 Step-by-Step: Print Preview